|

 If you’re staying in or near the city, it’s a good way to get your bearings, as well as taking you between some of the main attractions including Vegueta, the capital’s old town and Parque Santa Catalina where you’ll find the Elder Science Museum.

-Quiet and peaceful, with plenty of shade, I love a wander around botanic gardens when I’m travelling with a toddler.
+Quiet and peaceful, with plenty of shade, I love a wander around botanic gardens, especially when I’m travelling with a toddler.

-This one is home to around 500 different plans from the islands as well as the Azores, Madeira and Cape Verde.
+This one is home to around 500 different plants from the islands as well as the Azores, Madeira and Cape Verde.

 It’s around a 20-minute drive from Las Palmas and Arucas, or around 20 minutes from the airport so easy to combine with another stop on a day out in Gran Canaria with kids.